rossclurman/extensions/README.md

 save the newly created extension for use.
 To make the extension available to deploy during a scan, make sure you click the `Active` column to enable it as an option.

+Once an extension is created and activated, it can be chosen for execution during a scan of a target group.

 *Note: The roadmap has us separating action extensions into their own workflow within the interface.*